gavinkendall/autoscreen/readme.txt

 The "Add New Region ..." button will show you, by default, a preview of a region at position 0,0 with the width set to 800 and the height set to 600.

+The "Name" text box contains the name of the region.
+For a new region the Name field will auto-populate with a default name based on the next available region name that can be used.

+The value of the Name field can be retrieved with the %name% macro tag so it could be used as part of the screenshot's filename.
+Therefore any characters that are invalid to Windows will be stripped out of the name (such as /, :, *, ?, \, <, >, and |).

 Change the X and Y values in the "Position" section to adjust the region's position.
 X = 0 and Y = 0 usually represents the corner of the primary display.
 You can also use negative values to adjust the position of the region beyond the boundaries of the available screens.